esl/MongooseIM/doc/Advanced-configuration.md

 - **ldap_servers**
     * **Description:** List of IP addresses or DNS names of your LDAP servers.
     * **Values:** `[Servers, ...]`
     * **Default:**  no default value.
-This option is required if want to set up LDAP connection.
+This option is required when setting up an LDAP connection.

 - **ldap_encrypt**
-    * **Description:** Set the encryption in connection with your LDAP server.
+    * **Description:** Enable connection encryption with your LDAP server.
         The value tls enables encryption by using LDAP over SSL.
 Note that STARTTLS encryption is not supported.
     * **Values:** `none`, `tls`
     * **Default:** `none`

 - **ldap_tls_verify** This option specifies whether to verify LDAP server certificate or not when TLS is enabled.
     When `hard` is enabled ejabberd doesn’t proceed if a certificate is invalid.
-    When `soft` is enabled ejabberd proceeds even if check fails. `False` which means no checks are performed.
+    When `soft` is enabled ejabberd proceeds even if the check fails.
+    `False` means no checks are performed.
     * **Values:** `soft`, `hard`, `false`
     * **Default:** `false`

 - **ldap_tls_cacertfile**
-    * **Description:** Path to file containing PEM encoded CA certificates.
+    * **Description:** Path to a file containing PEM encoded CA certificates.
     * **Values:** Path
     * **Default:** This option is needed (and required) when TLS verification is enabled.

 - **ldap_tls_depth**
     * **Description:**  Specifies the maximum verification depth when TLS verification is enabled. i.e. how far in a chain of certificates the verification process can proceed before the verification is considered to fail.
-         Peer certificate = 0, CA certificate = 1, higher level CA certificate = 2, etc. The value 2 thus means that a chain can at most contain peer cert, CA cert, next CA cert, and an additional CA cert.
+         Peer certificate = 0, CA certificate = 1, higher level CA certificate = 2, etc. The value 2 means that a chain can at most contain peer cert, CA cert, next CA cert, and an additional CA cert.
     * **Values:** Integer
     * **Default:** 1